 Naples has a bit of a bad boy image, but with one of the world’s largest historical centres and a heritage dating back to the 7 BC, the city’s cultural and historical tourism appeal have to be experienced.
 The historical centre is a labyrinth of charming alleyways, Greco-Roman ruins, baroque churches, pizzerias and cafés.
 And of course no visit to Naples would be complete without tucking in to an authentic Napoli pizza margherita.

-century and is today the remnant of a monastery with a baroque tower; the Faraglioni Rocks, which are iconic elements of the island’s landscape; and Mt.
+Visit the splendid Santa Chiara, built in the 14th century and is today the remnant of a monastery with a baroque tower; the Faraglioni Rocks, which are iconic elements of the island’s landscape; and Mt.
 Solaro chairlift taking visitors up 589m for amazing panoramic views.

 Your cruise ship will dock conveniently in the heart of downtown Naples and it is a short walk from the cruise terminal to the centre of town.